InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 #### Signaling OOB in the TC String

 On occasion, legal bases for processing a user's personal data are achieved outside of the TCF.
 This would be considered an out-of-band (OOB) legal basis.
-To signal whether using an OOB legal basis is allowed requires:
+To signal whether using an OOB legal bases is allowed requires:

 *   An indication that some CMP has, at some time, disclosed the vendor in a global context to the user in the _**[DisclosedVendors](#disclosed-vendors-oob)**_ segment
 *   The use of a global-context TC String